 For lunch, we Hopped Off at Manly, Australia.
 Manly, is a cute community with beautiful beaches.
 We had lunch at the 4 pines where John ordered their specialty beer sampler.
 The food was good and then spent the rest of the time touring the town.

 From the Water

 Pics in Manly

 On Friday the 4th, we walked around Sydney and strolled through Hide Park and the Botanical gardens.
 We took the back way to the Opera House and Circular Quay.

 The Opera House was to take 3 years and 7 months to build, but ended up taking 16 years and 102 million dollars.
 The architect, Jørn Utzon, was replaced with another company due to the overruns.
 Consequently the inside was designed by other architects.
 In the 1990’s they realized how valuable the building was and asked Jørn to come back to assist with remodeling the interior.
 Although he declined coming back earlier, he later agreed and he and his son assisted in the interior remodel the last 10 years of his life.
 Jørn died in 2008.

 On Saturday we boarded our Cruise Ship.
-My next post will cover our Cruise.
+My next post will cover our Australia to New Zealand Cruise.